tatweer-research/privacy-mohnitor/README.md

 ## Privacy Policy Analysis: Leveraging Bidirectional Language Model Pretraining and Instruction Fine-Tuning

 This repository contains the research work done in the master’s thesis of Mohammad Al Zoubi with the title “Privacy Policy Analysis: Leveraging Bidirectional Language Model Pretraining and Instruction Fine-Tuning”.
-The thesis was supervised by Prof. Dr. Matthias Grabmair and advised by Dr. Santosh Tokala at TUM Chair for LegalTech.
+The thesis was supervised by Prof. Dr. Matthias Grabmair and advised by Santosh Tokala at TUM Chair for LegalTech.